Multivariate Trend Filtering for Lattice Data: Experiments

 As representatives for ``hard'' signals within these two classes, we take the true mean $\theta_0$ to be a ``one-hot'' signal when $k=0$, and a linear ``spike'' signal when $k=1$ (each scaled to the appropriate magnitude).
 For each sample size $n$, we compute the MSE of KTF, and the eigenmaps projection estimator in \eqref{eq:eigenmaps} with $k=0,1$, averaged over 20 repetitions, where each method is tuned to have the optimal average MSE over a range of tuning parameter values.

-Figure \ref{fig:heterogeneous_smoothness} reports these averaged MSE curves as functions of $n$, where the error bars again denote standard deviations.
+Figure \ref{fig:heterogeneous_smoothness} shows these average MSE curves as functions of $n$, where the error bars again denote standard deviations.
 We can see that in both cases, the KTF error decays faster than the minimax rate (suggesting that the particular signals under consideration do not achieve the worst-case rate for KTF), while the linear method exhibits a perfectly flat error curve, suggesting that it fails to be consistent entirely.